 Seth Johnson is a fourth-year PhD student in the University of Minnesota Twin Cities’s Computer Science Department.
 He works with Professor Daniel Keefe to research interactive and immersive scientific data visualization.
 He is the principle software developer and research assistant on Sculpting Visualization.
 He holds a BS in Computer Science from the University of Minnesota.

 Andrew Solis is a full-time staff member of the Visualization Group at Texas Advanced Computing Center.
 He maintains and operates the lab and students, assists in the development of various research projects within the group.
 For Sculpting Visualization, he focuses on web and immersive technologies related to Virtual, Augmented, and Mixed Reality.
 He holds a BS in Computer Science from the University of Texas at Austin.
-After working in the Visualization Lab as an undergraduate, he worked in industry before returning to the Lab in his current role.

 Annie Bares is a PhD student in the Department of English Literature at the University of Texas at Austin.
 She studies American literature, film, and visual culture, with interests in the intersections between environmental humanities, critical disability theory, race, and gender.
 She assists in writing and qualitative research needs for Sculpting Visualization.
 She holds a BA in English Literature from Rhodes College.

-Daniel Olson studies Computer Science student at University of Minnesota-Twin Cities.
+Daniel Olson studies Computer Science at the University of Minnesota-Twin Cities.
 He focuses on Graphics and Visualization, specifically graphics programming for games and movies.
 For Sculpting Visualization, he works on increasing graphics rendering performance while maintaining high fidelity visuals.